 Generic Name: aminolevulinic acid (a MEE no le vue lih nick)

-Aminolevulinic acid causes skin cells to become more sensitive to certain types of light.
-Skin cells treated with aminolevulinic acid will die and slough off after being exposed to a special light treatment.
+Levulan Kerastick causes skin cells to become more sensitive to certain types of light.
+Skin cells treated with this medicine will die and slough off after being exposed to a special light treatment.

-Aminolevulinic acid is used to treat actinic keratosis (warty overgrowths of skin) on the face and scalp.
-This medicine is used together with a special blue light treatment, also called photodynamic therapy.
+Levulan Kerastick is used to treat actinic keratosis (warty overgrowths of skin) on the face and scalp.
+Levulan Kerastick is used together with a special light treatment, also called photodynamic therapy.

-Avoid exposure to sunlight or bright indoor light for at least 40 hours after this medicine is applied to your skin or scalp.
+Avoid exposure to sunlight or bright indoor light for up to 48 hours after this medicine is applied to your skin or scalp.

-You should not use aminolevulinic acid if you are allergic to it.
+You should not be treated with Levulan Kerastick if you are allergic to it.

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system).

-For at least 40 hours after the medicine is applied, you will need to protect your skin from bright light.
+For up to 48 hours after the medicine is applied, you will need to protect your skin from bright light.
 Sunscreen will not be effective enough to protect you while this medicine is on your skin or scalp.
 Avoid exposure to both sunlight and bright indoor light.
 Wear protective clothing and a wide-brimmed hat when you are outdoors.
 If you feel stinging or burning of the treated skin, reduce your exposure to light.

 Call your doctor if you have severe skin discomfort, or if you have new or worsening skin problems.